great-expectations/great_expectations/docs/guides/setup/configuring_metadata_stores/how_to_configure_a_validation_result_store_in_azure_blob_storage.md

     ```

-6. **Confirm that the Validations store has been correctly configured.**
+6. **Confirm that the Validation Results Store has been correctly configured.**

-    Run a [Checkpoint](../../../tutorials/getting_started/validate_your_data.md) to store results in the new Validations store on Azure Blob then visualize the results by re-building [Data Docs](../../../tutorials/getting_started/check_out_data_docs.md).
+    Run a [Checkpoint](../../../tutorials/getting_started/validate_your_data.md) to store results in the new Validation Results Store on Azure Blob then visualize the results by re-building [Data Docs](../../../tutorials/getting_started/check_out_data_docs.md).